dd32/td-gh-ex/readme.txt

 Simple Life is distributed under the terms of the GNU General Public License v3 The exceptions to license are as follows:
 - Font Awesome is fully open source and is GPL friendly (http://fortawesome.github.io/Font-Awesome/)
-- jquery.meanmenu.js released by Chris Wharton (https://github.com/meanthemes/meanMenu)
+- jquery.meanmenu.js released by Chris Wharton (https://github.com/meanthemes/meanMenu) under GPLv3 license
 - Open Sans Google Font - Apache License, version 2.0

 == Tags ==